Time

 First things first, how does YouTube monetization work?
 For content creators to start earning money from their content, they need to be part of the YouTube Partner Program (YPP).

-Eligibility Requirements for Youtube Partner Program
+Eligibility Requirements for YouTube Partner Program

 To qualify, creators must: